LaPolice/pythonIntro/source/content/language.rst

         ^
     IndentationError: expected an indented block

-And a few other errors:
+And a few other ones:

 - ``TypeError``
 - ``AssertionError``